rickyelder07/MangoVoiceScraper/README.md

    - Call (filename of downloaded MP3)

 2. **MP3 Files** (`./call_recordings/`):
+   - Saved next to the script or bundled executable that launched the scraper
    - Named as: `{call_time}_{source}_{destination}.mp3`
    - Only downloaded if available for that call

 3. **Log File** (`mangovoice_scraper.log`):
+   - Created alongside the script/binary
    - Detailed execution log

 ## Configuration